jadecobra/python_tdd_exercises/source/functions.rst

         return None
         return 'something'

-  the test is green again
+  the test is green again because

 :ref:`the return statement is the last thing to run in a function<test_what_happens_after_a_function_returns>`